MODIS optical data with daily revisit rate fetched using Global Imagery Browse Services (GIBS).

 Note that the output layers need to be specified in the array ‘imagery layers’ in the Job Configuration step.

-For more information about this data, please see the block’s documentation.
+For more information, please visit the technical documentation.

 View the End User License Agreement conditions.